HIGH NET WORTH ESTATE PLANNING

 Although the federal estate tax exemption is currently favorable at $11.58 million per person, the sunsetting of the Tax Cuts and Jobs Act (TCJA) on December 31, 2025 raises the prospect of exclusions decreasing to pre-2018 levels.
-Therefore, those with estates over $5.85 million will want to discuss with an estate planning attorney the various transfer techniques available to take advantage of the larger exclusion amount before the anticipated sunset.
+Moreover, with the incoming administration, the estate tax exemption could be lowered before 2026.

 Family Limited Partnerships